IBro228/Course_Work-main/соurse work/README.md

-The principle of the game
+The Minesweeper's goal

-The goal of the game is to open all the cells that do not contain mines.
+is to open empty cells, not to open empty cells.
-The player opens the cells, trying not to open the cell with the mine.
+The game starts with the first click on any cell on the field.
-Having opened a cell with a mine, he loses.
-Mines are placed after the first move, so in new versions it is impossible to lose on the first move.
+When you click on a cell, it opens.
+If there is a mine in it, you lose.